alfz9214projects/passphrase-generator/README.md

-# Passphrase Generator Pro
+# Passphrase Manager

-A Chrome extension that generates secure, memorable passwords using word-based passphrases instead of random characters.
+A secure Chrome extension that acts as a lightweight password manager with encrypted local storage and a built-in passphrase generator.

 ## Features

+- Encrypted password vault using AES-GCM
-- Diceware-style password generation
+- Master password protection
-- Strong but easy-to-remember passphrases
-- Password strength meter
+- Store and retrieve credentials per website
-- Autofill into login fields
+- Autofill login forms
-- Detects login pages automatically
+- Built-in passphrase generator
+- Works fully offline

+## How It Works

+- All passwords are encrypted locally before being stored
-- One-click password suggestions on websites
+- Your master password is never saved
+- Decryption only happens in memory when unlocked

+## Usage

+1. Enter master password and unlock
+2. Add site, username, and password
+3. Save credentials securely
+4. Load or autofill anytime

-## Example Output
+## Security

-tiger-orbit-nebula-spark92!
+- AES-256 encryption via Web Crypto API
+- PBKDF2 key derivation
+- No external servers
+- No tracking

 ## Installation

-1. Download or clone this repository
-2. Open Chrome and go to chrome://extensions/
+1. Go to chrome://extensions/
-3. Enable Developer Mode
+2. Enable Developer Mode
-4. Click "Load unpacked"
-5. Select the extension folder
+3. Load unpacked extension folder

-## Usage

-- Click the extension icon to generate passwords
-- Use autofill to insert into login forms
-- On login pages, a suggestion popup appears automatically

-## Security Notes

-- Uses random word combinations for strong entropy
-- Strength increases with more words
-- Optional numbers and symbols improve security further

-## Customisation

-- Expand the word list in words.js for higher security
-- Adjust UI styles in style.css
-- Modify generation logic in popup.js

-## License
+## Warning

-MIT
+If you forget your master password, your data cannot be recovered.